-43. The main adverse effects of perchlorate are on the thyroid.
-It competitively inhibits the uptake of iodine via the sodium-iodide symporter (NIS) in humans and rodents and therefore can cause disruption of thyroid hormone synthesis and consequently may lead to the development of hypothyroid effects.
+42. The main adverse effects of perchlorate are on the thyroid.
+It competitively inhibits the uptake of iodine via the sodium-iodide symporter (NIS) in humans and rodents and therefore can possibly cause disruption of thyroid hormone synthesis and consequently lead to the development of hypothyroid symptoms.
 In humans, severe iodine deficiency can lead to hypothyroidism; mild to moderate iodine deficiency can lead to the development of toxic multinodular goitre, which can subsequently result in hypothyroidism.

-44. EFSA concluded in their evaluation in 2012, that prolonged 50% inhibition of thyroid iodine uptake by perchlorate may lead to goitre and multinodular goitre, even if short term exposure does not alter the thyroid function test.
-Therefore, using the BMDL05 of 1.2 μ g/kg bw from human dose-response data as reference point and applying an uncertainty factor (UF) of 4 to allow for inter-human differences in toxicokinetics, EFSA established a TDI of 0.3 μ g/kg bw.
-EFSA considered a 5% inhibition of iodine uptake not to lead to adverse effects in any subgroup of the population and therefore did not apply any further UF for intraspecies differences in toxicodynamics.
+43. EFSA concluded in their evaluation in 2012, that prolonged 50 % inhibition of thyroid iodine uptake by perchlorate may lead to goitre and multinodular goitre, even if short term exposure does not alter the thyroid function test.
+Therefore, using the BMDL05 of 1.2 μ g/kg bw from human dose-response data as reference point and applying an uncertainty factor (UF) of 4 to allow for inter human differences in toxicokinetics, EFSA derived a TDI of 0.3 μ g/kg bw.
+EFSA considered a 5% inhibition of iodine uptake not to lead to adverse effects in any subgroup of the population and therefore did not apply any further UFs for interspecies differences in toxicodynamics.

-45. No data are available on the acute toxicity of perchlorate in humans; data from rodent toxicological studies are of limited use for extrapolation to humans due to differences in thyroid hormone physiology.
-There has been no reported evidence of adverse effects following treatment with a single dose of potassium perchlorate at 10 mg perchlorate ion/kg bw (assuming a 70 kg adult) for diagnostic purposes.
+44. No data are available on acute toxicity in humans; data from rodent toxicological studies is of limited use for the extrapolation to humans due to the difference in thyroid hormone physiology.
+A single treatment with potassium perchlorate at a concentration of 10 mg perchlorate iron/kg (assuming a 70 kg adult) used for diagnostic purposes showed no adverse effect.

-46. Although acute effects in fetuses and infants have been suggested, EFSA concluded that an acute reference dose (ARfD) was not necessary on the basis that a single day acute exposure to perchlorate at concentrations found in food and drinking water is unlikely to cause an adverse effect in either healthy humans or more vulnerable groups.
-In fetuses, limitations in the reserve capacity are mitigated by the maternal supply of thyroid hormones.
+45. Although acute effects in foetuses and infants have been suggested, EFSA concluded that an acute reference dose (ARfD) was not warranted on the basis that a single day acute exposure to perchlorate at concentrations found in food and drinking water is unlikely to cause an adverse effect in both healthy humans and more vulnerable groups.
+In foetuses, the limitations in the reserve capacity are mitigated by the maternal supply of thyroid hormones.
 Neonates on the other hand rely on their own hormone synthesis and thus could be considered a more vulnerable population subgroup.
-However, iodine uptake from the diet can vary significantly from day to day and the thyroid system has a well-developed homeostatic mechanism to take account of this.
-In addition, controlled human studies showed that thyroid uptake was completely restored within 24 hours of the end of the exposure period to perchlorate.
+However, iodine uptake with the diet may vary significantly from day to day and the thyroid system has a well developed homeostatic mechanism to take account of this.
+In addition, controlled human studies showed, that thyroid uptake was completely restored within 24 hours of the end of the exposure period to perchlorate.
 While the stores of iodine will generally be lower in individuals with mild to moderate iodine deficiency, the thyroidal iodine stores are considered to be sufficient for a one-day need.
 However, if the iodine inhibition continues, the situation could become critical in breast-fed infants and young children, within a week or two, especially in individuals with mild to moderate iodine deficiency.
 Therefore, EFSA included a short-term exposure assessment, to take into account possible adverse effects in vulnerable groups, if exposed to relatively high levels of perchlorate for a short period (two to three weeks).

-47. For the total of European data, the upper bound (UB) mean and 95^{th} percentile estimated short-term and chronic exposures exceeded the TDI of 0.3 μg/kg bw in all age groups.
-For UK data only, the UB mean and 95^{th} percentile estimated short-term exposure exceed the TDI in all age groups.
+46. For the total of European data, the upper bound (UB) mean and 95th percentile estimated short-term and chronic exposures exceeded the TDI of 0.3 μg/kg bw in all age groups.
+For UK data only, the UB mean and 95th percentile estimated short-term exposure exceed the TDI in all age groups.
 UB chronic estimated exposures exceed the TDI for infants and toddlers but are below the TDI in other children.
-Both the chronic and short-term exposures to perchlorate are therefore of potential concern, particularly for high consumers with mild to moderate iodine deficiency and/or low iodine intake.
+Both, the chronic and short-term exposures to perchlorate are therefore of potential concern, particularly for high consumers with mild to moderate iodine deficiency and/or low iodine intake.